oslabs-beta/anago/README.md

 ![Anago-Banner](client/assets/images/abg3.png)

-Anago, in Ancient Greek, means to lead to a higher place, to uplift, and to take to sea.
-In this spirit, Anago serves as a perfect compass to help you manage your containerized application deployments on the Kubernetes platform.

 Anago is a tool to help developers monitor and visualize their Kubernetes clusters.
 Team Anago is equipped for monitoring Kubernetes clusters hosted both on local servers and on cloud-based platforms.
 Anago provides out-of-the-box support for Prometheus and Prometheus’ Alertmanager for scraping metrics and alerts, and integrates with Chart.JS for the dashboard graphs.

+The name Anago, originates from Greek, meaning to lead to a higher place, to uplift, and to take to sea.
+In this spirit, Anago serves as a perfect compass to help you manage your containerized application deployments on the Kubernetes platform.

 Let’s dive into how the features of Anago’s platform can simplify and streamline managing your Kubernetes clusters.